How to Bulk Copy WooCommerce Products from One Site to Another

-In this one we are about to create a bulk action like on the screenshot below which allows to sync products between two (or multiple) WooCommerce stores.
+The main goal for this specific tutorial is to create a WordPress bulk action (you can see it in the screenshot below), which allows shop managers to select multiple products from the list and copy them between two (or multiple) WooCommerce stores.

-Let’s begin with adding just a bulk action option into the dropdown, once again, you can find a little bit more information about it in my bulk actions tutorial.
+Let’s begin by adding a bulk action option to the dropdown.
+Once again, you can find a little bit more information about it in my bulk actions tutorial.

 add_filter( 'bulk_actions-edit-product', 'rudr_product_bulk_action' );